lstanard/american-spoon/readme.md

 Misc notes:
 -----------

+!!
+Drop-down menu with functionality for touch devices and small screens

 Move recipes grid from the recipe category page over to the home page

 Recipe page -> hover over or click ingredient w/add to cart tooltip?